 Day-to-day responsibility for risk management is delegated to senior managers with individual accountability for decision making.
-These managers are supported by global functions as described under 'Three lines of defence' (see page 69 of the HSBC plc Annual Report and Accounts 2016).
+These managers are supported by global functions as described under 'Three lines of defence' (see page 23 and page 32 of the HSBC plc Annual Report and Accounts 2017).

-HSBC JOH's risk governance structures ensures appropriate oversight and accountability of risk, which facilitates the reporting and escalation to the RMM (see page 68 of the HSBC plc Annual Report and Accounts 2016).
+HSBC JOH's risk governance structures ensures appropriate oversight and accountability of risk, which facilitates the reporting and escalation to the RMM (see page 23 of the HSBC plc Annual Report and Accounts 2017).